 Associate Professor of English; Graduate Program Director

-Ryan Cordell’s scholarship seeks to illuminate how technologies of production, reception, and remediation shape the meanings of texts within communities.
-Cordell primarily studies circulation and reprinting in nineteenth-century American newspapers, but his interests extend to the influence of computation and digitization on contemporary reading, writing, and research.
-As a core founding faculty member in the NULab for Texts, Maps, and Networks.
-Cordell collaborates with colleagues in English, history, and computer science on the NEH- and ACLS-funded Viral Texts project, which is using robust data mining tools to discover borrowed texts across large-scale archives of nineteenth-century periodicals.
-Cordell is also a primary investigator in the Digging Into Data project Oceanic Exchanges, a six-nation effort examining patterns of information flow across national and linguistic boundaries in nineteenth century newspapers.
-Cordell is also a senior fellow in the Andrew W. Mellon Society of Critical Bibliography at the Rare Book School and serves on the executive committee of the MLA’s Forum on Bibliography and Scholarly Editing.
+Ryan Cordell is an Associate Professor of English at Northeastern University and a Core Founding Faculty Member in the NULab for Texts, Maps, and Networks.
+His scholarship seeks to illuminate how technologies of production, reception, circulation, and remediation shape the sociology of texts.
+Cordell primarily studies circulation and reprinting in nineteenth-century American newspapers, but his interests extend to the influence of computation and digitization of contemporary reading, writing, and research.
+Cordell collaborates with colleagues in English, History, and Computer Science on the Viral Texts project, which uses robust data mining tools to discover borrowed texts across large-scale archives of nineteenth-century periodicals.
+At Northeastern, Cordell serves as Graduate Program Director for the English Department and directs the Huskiana Experiential Letterpress Studio.
+Cordell is also a Senior Fellow at the Andrew W. Mellon Society of Critical Bibliography at the Rare Book School and serves as the Delegate Assembly Representative for the MLA’s Forum on Digital Humanities.